 This is indicative of a larger problem about leadership culture.
 Get to the bottom of why everyone’s fixated on the problems and move them toward driving solutions.

 2. No One Knows Why They’re Doing This

-There may have been such a hullabaloo around the launch that the messaging of the goal of the transformation got lost.
-And even if the message is clear, a major transformation requires individuals to shift greatly in how they operate, and any resistance to change can easily manifest in confusion about the ultimate goals.
+There may have been such a hullabaloo around the launch that the messaging of the transformation goal got lost.
+And even if the message is clear, a major transformation requires individuals to shift greatly in how they operate and any resistance to change can easily manifest in confusion about the ultimate goals.